RubyLearning/blog/content/post/2012/07/23/the-ongoing-vigil-of-software-security.md

               Users are locked out and admins alerted when they try to get around the system (these types of lockouts do not expire with time but rather require a Support Staff person to unlock them based on their discretion).
             </li>
             <li>
-              Ability for Support Staff to lock and unlock users very quickly <em>after</em> following a procedure to record why they&#8217;re doing so.
+              Ability for Support Staff to lock and unlock users very quickly <em>after</em> following a procedure to record why they're doing so.
 A permanent record needs to be kept as to who unlocked whom and why.
             </li>
           </ol>
         </li>

         <li>
-          Account Password Policies: password strength, requirements to change the password every X days, password history (can&#8217;t reuse old passwords), etc.
+          Account Password Policies: password strength, requirements to change the password every X days, password history (can't reuse old passwords), etc.
         </li>
         <li>
           Other: click-limits, IP address binding, geographic-binding, usage of Oauth 2, etc.